Last Updated on September 25, 2023 by kiezelamquiz

 It is also about the average size for a generator of this capacity, making it great for use on a countertop, in or out of a tent, or on a tailgate.

-For those who are looking for a larger solar generator that can compete with the power levels of a gasoline generator without the noise and toxic gases, this Jackery 1000 is going to be a great choice.
+For those who are looking for a larger solar generator for RV and other uses that can compete with the power levels of a gasoline generator without the noise and toxic gases, this Jackery 1000 is going to be a great choice.

 With so many outlets to choose from, you should have no problem powering up an electronic device or smaller appliance that you have.